 The Order Fulfillment Process:

 Receiving: The receiving process has the same requirements at a 3PL as when done in-house.
-The WMS (warehouse management system) receives ASNS (advanced shipment notifications), inbound deliveries are scheduled, goods are unloaded and inspected and labeled and relabeled as required.
+The WMS (warehouse management system) receives ASNS (advanced shipment notifications), the team schedules inbound deliveries, then unloads, inspects, and labels goods as required.

 Receiving stock and managing inventory are key in knowing the quantity, quality and demand of items.
 An expert 3PL should offer you full visibility of your inventory levels, and track items from when they arrive to the facility up until they’re delivered to the customer.

-Storing: Orders should be organized and stored (either in-house or in a warehouse) after they’re received.
-Each item will have a different SKU, and should be stored separately.
+3PLs organize and store orders (either in-house or in a warehouse) after receiving them.
+Each item carries a different SKU and requires separate storage.
 Storage types could vary based on UOM (unit of measure).
 If you’re a retail brand with high-end or delicate clothing, you might consider storing your items in a facility equipped with GOH (garment-on-hanger).
 This type of storage keeps items neatly on hangers and display-ready upon delivery.
 Or, you may have small, high-value items, that require a more delicate process, and need to be stored in a white-glove area.

-Before the order is packed, it goes through VAS (value added services).
+Before packing, the order goes through VAS (value added services).
 These premium services are tailored to the customer, and include things like customization, embroidery and branding.
 Customized services are vital to the success of an e-commerce company, as it sets a brand apart and adds to the overall customer experience.

 Custom packaging is key, as the unboxing experience is vital in customer retention and increasing the rate of repeat buyers.
 According to a Westrock report: